victoriafil/computational-semantics/README.md

 Everyone in the group is expected to work on the assignment individually.
 The group work gives you more chance to solve issues and learn about other possible solutions.
-The goal of this guideline is to maximises your remote work performance.
+The goal of this guideline is to maximises your remote performance.

+There are two general roles in the group that could be any member of the group:
+- Repository manager `userm`: owning the repository and sharing the admin role with others.
+- Final submision admin `userf`: sharing screen when preparing the final submission.

 #### Repository manager